indrajiita/test/Technical Writing/DataGrip Quick Start Guide.md

 A project can contain multiple data sources.
 To add a data source:

 1. On the **Database** pane, click ![New](./media1/add.svg) and select **Data source from Path**.
-2. Browse for a database file, and double-click it, or select and click **OK**.
+2. Browse for a database file.
+Double-click it, or select and click **OK**.
 You can add the sample [chinook.db](#sample) database or another available local database.
 3. Select a driver, and click **OK**.<br><img src="https://github.com/indrajiita/test/blob/main/Technical%20Writing/media1/selectbd.png?raw=true" width="300">
 4. In the **Data Sources and Drivers** dialog that opens, click **OK**.